 Transport strategy.

-In 2018, the Urbana Fabrica team was involved in the development of the strategy of the city of Rostov-on-Don and the Rostov Region in terms of the urban development, in particular the transport development.
+In 2018, the Urban Factory team was involved in the development of the strategy of the city of Rostov-on-Don and the Rostov Region in terms of the urban development, in particular the transport development.

 The road transport complex is one of the basic components of the spatial framework of the city of Rostov-on-Don.
 It is represented by intercity passenger transport and the municipal road transport network.
 During the work, his condition was assessed and development trends were identified.